CP1401/Practicals/prac_07/README.md

 - [debugging.py](./debugging.py)

+Let's use the debugger now to systematically figure out what's wrong with the following programs.
+In all cases, read the code and try and understand it, then use the debugger to "step through" the program.

 Follow the arrows in this screenshot to:
-1. Create a breakpoint on the first line that should run (click in the margin to create breakpoints).
+1. Create a **breakpoint** on the first line that should run (click in the margin to create breakpoints).
-2. Run the debugger (if this is the first time you've run this program, which it will be, right-click your code and choose "Debug debugging").
+2. Right-click your code and choose "Debug debugging".
 3. The program will run until it reaches the breakpoint.
-Click the "Step into my code" button to run line by line (click it once per line).
+Click the "Step Into My Code" button to run line by line (click it once per line).
 4. The debugger will stop responding when user input is being asked for, so click (4) to switch to the Console and enter your input.
 5. The debugger will continue to the next line, so switch back (5) to the Debugger window to see the state of your variables.
+Notice also how it displays when your code is inside other functions.

-Keep clicking through "Step into my code" to see exactly how the program runs and what the values of variables are.
+Keep clicking through "Step Into My Code" to see exactly how the program runs and what the values of variables are.
 You will need to switch between the "Console" (to see output and enter input) and "Debugger" (to see program state) windows.

 ![PyCharm debugger screenshot](../images/debugger.png)

-There are four "main" programs in "debugging.py" for you to debug separately (use a new breakpoint at the start of each).
+There are four "main" programs in `debugging.py` for you to debug separately (use a new breakpoint at the start of each).
 Test/debug each, one at a time.
 When you've finished one, "comment out" its main call and "uncomment" the next one.
-Example, when testing main_3, the bottom of your code would look like:
+Example, when testing `main_3`, the bottom of your code would look like:
 ```python
 # main()
 # main_2()